dimitri-nicolo/calico/getting-started/openshift/installation/index.md

 openshift-install create install-config
 ```

-> **Note**: Refer to the {% include open-new-window.html text='OpenShift installer documentation' url='https://cloud.redhat.com/openshift/install' %} for more information
+> **Note**: See the {% include open-new-window.html text='OpenShift installer documentation' url='https://cloud.redhat.com/openshift/install' %} for more information
 > about the installer and any configuration changes required for your platform.
 {: .alert .alert-info}

-Once the installer has finished, your staging directory will contain the configuration file `install-config.yaml`.
+After the installer finishes, your staging directory will contain the configuration file `install-config.yaml`.

 #### Update the configuration file to use {{site.prodname}}